 For a more sophisticated dinner, excellent for special occasions, we have the L’Etoile restaurant by Chef Jean Paul Bondoux, serving French food.
 It’s located on the 26th floor and has a unique atmosphere and views of Leblon and Ipanema at night.”

 You must get some extraordinary requests from guests.
 How do you meet their expectations?
-Or even go beyond them?
+Or even exceed them?

 “First, we try to converse with the guest to understand exactly what they want.
 We have to understand the person and know if the person is at the hotel for their anniversary, a business trip or a simple vacation.
 We have to understand the person, so we read their body language to get a sense of what they are in the mood for.